Tackley Local History Group

 Media

 History group members Rachel Strachan and Neil Wilson went to the wreck site in 2019.
-Following their visit, the King Island Courier carried an article on the Cataraqui, which you can access here:
+Following their visit, the King Island Courier carried an article on the Cataraqui:

 View Download (PDF)